hashicorp/terraform-provider-aws/website/docs/r/macie2_account.html.markdown

 * `id` - The unique identifier (ID) of the macie account.
 * `service_role` - The Amazon Resource Name (ARN) of the service-linked role that allows Macie to monitor and analyze data in AWS resources for the account.
-* `created_at` - The date and time, in UTC and extended ISO 8601 format, when the Amazon Macie account was created.
+* `created_at` - The date and time, in UTC and extended RFC 3339 format, when the Amazon Macie account was created.
-* `updated_at` - The date and time, in UTC and extended ISO 8601 format, of the most recent change to the status of the Macie account.
+* `updated_at` - The date and time, in UTC and extended RFC 3339 format, of the most recent change to the status of the Macie account.

 ## Import